 Friday night, she called from the hospital and asked me to come and take over for a while so she could get some rest.
 Steve was quite restless in his delirium, and they were having trouble keeping him still.
 I found him much improved energetically.
 He would be undergoing surgery on his leg and hip the next day; he was partly wound up over the surgery and partly working on putting his mind back in order.
 It couldn’t figure out where he was or remember what had happened to him.
 I talked him through things until he was quiet again.
 Marty returned, and when Steve seemed to be sleeping soundly enough, we left.
 We had a little something to eat, and talked and cried over the suffering he had to go through.
 We cried over the overwhelming feelings I had that I was able to be a positive part of his healing.
 We laughed and cried and cheered each other on: each of us seeing the other’s strength but somehow not quite accepting our own.
 We explored our fears about getting through the world unharmed and the frailty of the human existence and the strength of the human spirit.

 I was called to the hospital at 7:15 the next morning.
 The surgery had gone well, but Steve was left with a fever of over 102 degrees.
 They had tried everything to bring it down.
 There was a pad filled with cold water underneath him, and it was horrible to see him lying there and shivering.
-On Marty’s request, I called Rutury.
-They had finished their work, he said, but he would mention the fever to Jaichima.
-I went to Steve’s room, not knowing whether or not they would be working with me, or if I would be doing the work alone.
+On Marty’s request, I went to Steve’s room.
 Praying for strength, I did what I could.
-I knew Jaichima wasn’t “with” me, because I couldn’t feel her there.
 I worked with the crystals and coached Steve on how to regulate his breathing.
 In the first few minutes, his temperature went from 102.7 to 100.5 and I felt I was able to be of service to him.
 People kept coming in the room to check on him and it broke my concentration.
-When his temperature began to climb again, I went and called again and asked for help.
-Rutury sent me back into the room and said he would tell his sister.

 I sat there and tried to be open and quiet.
-Soon, I felt Jaichima’s energy.
 I realized that each time I felt tightness in my throat, Steve would cough.
-I knew I was connected to them both.
+I knew I was connecting us both.
 All I could do was be there and stay open.
 It was after ten when I left the hospital.
 I was exhausted.
 I knew I had done all that I could.
 Steve was asleep even though the cooling pad was back on.
 His fever was back up to 102.7, and I knew that he’d be fine, but it would take time.

 I rested and nurtured myself and my son.
-Later Jaichima would sense my frustration at not being able to maintain Steve’s temperature when it lowered.
-She told me not to feel badly about it, that I was all alone doing the work, and that I need to learn to have the strength to hold the energy even when nurses are coming in and out of the room.
-That night, I dreamed: I was talking to her, and I was saying how afraid I was that I was crazy like my sister.
-She nodded towards Kyle and said that “he would never let me go that way.”
+Later Mike would sense my frustration at not being able to maintain Steve’s temperature when it lowered.
+He told me not to feel badly about it, that I was all alone doing the work, and that I need to learn to have the strength to hold the energy even when nurses are coming in and out of the room.
+That night, I dreamed: I was saying how afraid I was that I was crazy like my sister.
+I then nodded towards Kyle and said that “he would never let me go that way.”

 Steve was in the coma for five days, had two more surgeries and then was in a rehab hospital for a couple of months.
 He eventually was able to walk without a cane, and return to riding his horse.
 He asked me years later if I was the one who came and talked to him when he was unconscious and told him that he had to come back because his children needed him.
 Indeed, it had been me.